navapbc/template-application-flask/docs/decisions/0002-use-typeddict-to-model-service-params.md

 ## Context and Problem Statement

-We want to design a pattern of writing API code that provides appropriately levels of static and runtime type safety when dealing with API request bodies and parameters to service methods while minimizing code duplication if possible.
+We want to design a pattern of writing API code that provides appropriate levels of static and runtime type safety when dealing with API request bodies and parameters to service methods while minimizing code duplication if possible.

-In apiflask, [Marshmallow](https://marshmallow.readthedocs.io/en/stable/) schemas are used to perform runtime validation of the JSON request body of incoming requests.
+In `apiflask`, [Marshmallow](https://marshmallow.readthedocs.io/en/stable/) schemas are used to perform runtime validation of the JSON request body of incoming requests.
 However, the resulting object that is loaded from the JSON is still a plain `dict`, which loses all its type information.

 Consider the following example: